Recognition of Academic Achievement

 Main Campus Day Only

 The Honors Program is designed for high-achieving students who approach the liberal arts and sciences with excitement and an appetite for engagement.
-Honors students will conduct genuine inquiry and collaborative learning, often across disciplines, and will engage their worlds meaningfully.
+Honors students will conduct genuine inquiry and collaborative learning, often across disciplines, and will engage their world meaningfully.

 Through multidisciplinary and collaborative coursework, honors students respond to the significant challenges confronting the next generation of scholars.
 The honors courses both within the General Education curriculum and beyond it are consistent with the students’ academic abilities, preparation and goals.
 The courses resonate with any academic major or minor and provide opportunities for students to discover their intellectual curiosities, to engage in community service, to develop critical thinking skills, and to excel in oral and written expression.